+A data storage device.
 A hard disk contains rotating magnetic media (in the shape of disks) that spin rapidly.
-Small heads float over the surface of each disk, and are used to write to and read from the disk as it rotates.
+Small heads float over the surface of each disk, and are used to write and read data to and from the disk as it rotates.